Platonic-Systems/process-compose-flake/README.md

 - `process-compose.<name>.environment`: In the YAML config, a list of environment strings are specified.
 While this is supported, you can also specify the env vars as a Nix attrset
 - `process-compose.<name>.processes.<name>.command`: The command string (unless it is a Nix package) is necessarily wrapped in a `pkgs.writeShellApplication` (see [\#22](https://github.com/Platonic-Systems/process-compose-flake/issues/22)) which is done to avoid cases where your command tries to access an environment variable (set in the same process-compose config) but is actually unset due to the way process-compose itself invokes the process.
+- `process-compose.<name>.shell`: This is set to `pkgs.bash` by default, obviating reproducibility issues due to depending on globally available bash.

 ## Alternatives